-The University is required not to discriminate unlawfully on the basis of sex by Title IX of the Education Amendments Act of 1972 and its implementing regulations at 34 C.F.R.
-Part 106.
-This requirement extends to admission, except that the University may discriminate on the basis of sex in undergraduate admissions and is exempt from provisions of Title IX which conflict with the University's religious tenets.
+The University is required not to discriminate unlawfully

+on the basis of sex by Title IX of the Education Amendments Act of 1972 and its implementing regulations at 34 C.F.R.
+Part 106 This requirement extends to admissions.
+However, the University exercises its rights under Title IX to make undergraduate admission decisions on the basis of sex and to apply its religious tenets even if in conflict with provisions of Title IX.